 There is also an alert system so that you don’t have to manually stay on top of every performance issue live.
 Alerts tell you by email, SMS, Slack message, and push notification when a server’s performance has moved outside of a normal threshold.
 Alerts can be configured according to your needs.

 PRTG Network Monitor is a great low-cost tool for monitoring SQL servers.
 The tool is free for users with less than 100 sensors.
 Paid versions of PRTG Network Monitor start at $1,600 (£1,238) for five sensors and one server installation.
-You can download the 30-day free trial.
+You can download a 30-day free trial.

 Redgate SQL Monitor is a tool used to monitor SQL server performance.
 Redgate SQL Monitor enables you to analyze database performance and discover the root cause of poor performance.